maxsitt/insect-detect-docs/docs/software/programming.md

     about the API that is used can be found at the [DepthAI API Docs](https://docs.luxonis.com/projects/api/en/latest/){target=_blank}.

-!!! bug ""

-    2024-03-27: The scripts in this section are currently out of date!
-Will be updated soon.

-    Please check the [`insect-detect`](https://github.com/maxsitt/insect-detect){target=_blank}
-    GitHub repo for the latest updates.

 The latest versions of the Python scripts are available in the [`insect-detect`](https://github.com/maxsitt/insect-detect){target=_blank} GitHub repo.
 [Download](https://github.com/maxsitt/insect-detect/archive/refs/heads/main.zip){target=_blank}